wp-plugins/maxbuttons/readme.txt

 Then adjust the margin values as needed (the order is: top, right, bottom, left).

 == Changelog ==
+= 1.4.1 =
+* Changed some fields to use stripslashes instead of escape when saving to the database.

 = 1.4.0 =
 * Made the button output div in the button editor draggable.
 * Updated styles and scripts to be used only on plugin admin pages instead of all admin pages.